-Paradox of Tribal Rights and Forest Conservation
+Paradox of Tribal Rights

 Written By Ashima Mishra

-Indian Forest are the sites of conflict for both cultural diversity and biodiversity.
+Indian Forest is the site of conflict for both cultural diversity and biodiversity.
 The conflicts stem from injustice dating back to colonial times.
 Huge tracts of forests, inhabited by culturally diverse communities were arrogated by the colonial rules.
-Later, the independent India and its states displayed a paradox.
+Later, independent India and its states displayed a paradox.
 Proof says that conservation enforced by the creation of protected areas and policed by anti-poaching squads leads to eviction and abuse of vast numbers of people, especially tribal community people and also fails to check the ongoing environmental crisis.

 A new and unique way of approach is an essential need.
 Conservation should mainly protect the land rights of the people to whom their vital and important areas are home.
 The problem with our country India is that instead of recognizing tribal people rights, we just take random decisions and ultimately it violates the rights of tribal communities.

 Forest conservation and tribal rights have been always contradictory to each other.
 As we all know India has a huge level of contribution in the field of environmental law.
 In pre-independent India, there was an act named the “Indian Forest Act” which was passed in 1927.
 It was proved as very effective legislation but with the due course, the need for amendments and new laws rose which gave birth to the Forest Conservation Act 1980.